-Electric vehicle charging point pilot scheme
+Electric vehicle charging point pilot

-The Transport Policy team in Surrey County Council (SCC) is leading a two-year EV charging infrastructure pilot.
+The Transport Policy team in Surrey County Council (SCC) is leading a two-year electric vehicle (EV) charging infrastructure pilot.
 The pilot aims to support the Council in upholding our commitments to improving air quality and addressing the climate change emergency; both of which are key priorities for us and require urgent action.
 The objectives of this pilot are aligned with the ambitions set out in the government's 'Road to Zero' strategy published in 2018.

-What the Pilot includes
+What the pilot includes

 The EM3 LEP funding was confirmed in November 2019 and since then, we have been working closely with our supplier to finalise the sites for the first roll-out of chargers based on a number of criteria.